UrbanCode/Box-UCD/README.md

 **Author:** Timothy Bula
 **Date:** 02/05/16

+# License
+This plugin is protected under the [Eclipse Public License - v 1.0 License](https://www.eclipse.org/legal/epl-v10.html)

 # Purpose
 ***
-The Box Utiliies plugin provides integration with Box via Web Services, utilizing the Box Java-SDK.
+The Box Utilities plugin provides integration with Box via Web Services, utilizing the Box Java-SDK.
 Version 1 of the the plugin has support for multi-step user authentication and file upload operations.

 # Helpful Background Info